Abdo15P/Abdo15P/README.md

 # Hi there 👋

 ### I am Abdelrahman Aly.
-I am a Mechtronics Engineering Graduate, and I am currently pursuing a career in DevOps.
+I am a Mechatronics Engineering Graduate, and I am currently pursuing a career in DevOps.

 ## Certifications:
 -RHCSA